 Suggestion: I have no idea where men learn the sly handshake to kiss maneuver, but I’ll admit that I’ve fallen prey to it every time!
 Women, watch out!
 If a guy looks suspiciously like John Travolta in “Staying Alive” and they start with the “innocent” hand extension, immediately thwart them with a curtsy.
 They’ll never know what hit them.

 9. There are No Rules!

-As much as I would love to tell you exactly what to do in each and every situation, greetings can vary dependent on one’s age, class, culture, region or personality.
+As much as I would love to tell you exactly what to do in each and every situation, greetings can vary depending on one’s age, class, culture, region or personality.
 Hence, I prefer to take Wink Lorch‘s advice, “This is not an exact science at all and I’ve learned not to be embarrassed because I often get it ‘wrong’ and in the end, it doesn’t really matter as long as you smile.”
 Beautifully stated and completely accurate!

-Suggestion: As much as you should be sensitive to cultural norms, realize that we’ve all unintentionally made out with our new international friends.
+Suggestion: As much as you should be sensitive to cultural norms realize that we’ve all unintentionally made out with our new international friends.
 Simply look at it as the beginning of a beautiful friendship.

 10. Come Experience the Art of Kissing in Portugal and Spain!